Forensic Evidence Collection for Texas Nurses

 - Lack of stated or implied judgment.
 Judgmental words can creep into documentation and reduce the objectivity of the record.
 Examples in forensic cases include terms such as alleges or refuses, which indicate a cynicism or bias in any conclusion about what the patient says.
 Nonjudgmental documentation alternatives include states, reports, or declines.

 - Objectivity.
 Even though a patient is receiving a forensic evaluation, this does not necessarily mean he or she is the victim.
 The nurse’s job is to perform the examination and collect evidence.
 It is not up to a nurse to determine whether what the forensic patient is describing is factual or not.

-The following table provides poor and better documentation of a patient’s history based on the nurse’s forensic interview.
+The following table provides examples of poor and better nursing documentation of a patient’s history based on the forensic interview.